sous-chefs/postgresql/README.md

 On systems that should be PostgreSQL servers, use `recipe[postgresql::server]` on a run list.
-This recipe does set a password and expect to use it.
-It performs a node.save when Chef is not running in `solo` mode.
+This recipe does set a password for the `postgres` user.
+If you're using `chef server`, if the attribute `node['postgresql']['password']['postgres']` is not found, the recipe generates a random password and performs a node.save.
+(TODO: This is broken, as it disables the password.)
 If you're using `chef-solo`, you'll need to set the attribute `node['postgresql']['password']['postgres']` in your node's `json_attribs` file or in a role.